sweeneyde/3902-zelda-game/readme.md

 Known Bugs
 ---
 This section of the file will enumerate the most intrusive, found bugs in the game.

-- Enemies knockback into walls
-    - When an enemy recieves damage and is knocked back into a wall, the enemy has a chance of flying behind the wall, trapping them out of the screen.

 - Sound bugs
     - Though there are a few bugs of this nature, the most intrusive were found when the player holds a button and repeats an action.
 This causes the sound file to play on loop and overlap itself.